 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is ground water from two wells.
 The wells draw from the Floridan Aquifer.
-Because of the excellent quality of our water, the only treatment required is chlorine for disinfection purposes.
+Our treatment process uses ion exchange and chlorine for disinfection purposes.